 Inflexible Religious Paradigms

 Those religions that rely on mythology and superstition have a lot of problems with this mental condition.
 Their members encounter facts that oppose their worldview.
-This is true for the Abrahamic religions.
+This is true for the Abrahamic religions (1).
 These are the Western organized religions of Semitic origin, Judaism, Christianity, and Islam.

 These religions are rigid and inconsistent.
 They promote negative and regressive social practices.
 This includes genocide, discrimination, ethnic and gender bias.
 They also place constraints on logical reasoning and reject the use of science.

-Unfortunately, this type of thinking is part of many cultural systems.
-Organizations and even families use groupthink manipulation to indoctrinate and maintain strict beliefs.
+Unfortunately, this thinking is part of many religious based cultural systems.
+People use self hypnosis and group hypnosis to indoctrinate and maintain strict beliefs.
 Parents and trusted spiritual authorities pass down lifestyle, religious, political, and personal opinions.
 In turn, these become deeply ingrained in the way we perceive life and conduct ourselves in it.
 Our life experience influences all social interactions, personal habits, and beliefs.
 These become our values with which we function.

 People with deeply held religious views live in this stressful mental condition.
 They become used to the friction and conflict.
 Because of this, they are more likely to act with violence to protect their beliefs.
 It doesn’t matter if the new information is true.
 What matters is that they maintain their boundaries.
 Otherwise, it literally causes headaches and other physical pain.
 This is why this mental condition is called a religious headache.